Carnivorous Erection

 Carnivorous Erection is the second full-length album by goregrind band Regurgitate.
 It was released on 20 October 2000 by Relapse Records.
 The picture LP version was released in 2001 by Morbid Records.
-The album cover was named the worst album cover of all time by the staff of Pitchfork Media and was named one of 50 "most controversial and hard rock album covers" by Loudwire.
+The album cover was named the worst album cover of all time by the staff of Pitchfork and was named one of 50 "most controversial and hard rock album covers" by Loudwire.

+Background and recording

+The album was recorded at Soundlab Studios in Orebro, Sweden.

+Critical reception

+AllMusic gave the album two and a half stars out of five.